fuseio/FIPs/FIPS/fip-8.md

-# FIP8: Adjusting Block Rewards to Validator's Stake
+# FIP8: Adjusting Block Rewards by the Validator's Stake

 ## Problem